How Roofing Companies Show Up in Perplexity AI

 The company name, service description, location, and founding information should read identically across the roofing company's website, its LinkedIn company page, its Crunchbase profile (even for small businesses, a basic listing matters), and any industry directories it's listed in.
 A mismatch as minor as "Dallas, TX" on one platform and "Dallas, Texas" on another can create ambiguity in an AI's knowledge graph.

-This kind of cross-platform entity consistency is foundational, and it's often the first thing to audit before investing in any content optimization work.
+This kind of cross-platform entity consistency is foundational, and it's often the first thing to audit before investing in any content optimisation work.

 Winning the Content Gap: Answer What Competitors Ignored